konfig-dev/konfig-docs/docs/reference/field/types/text.md

+---
+sidebar_position: 0
+---

 # Text Field

-Text fields are used to allow an LOM to input a string as a value
+A text field is used to allow an LOM to input a string as a value

 ![Text Field](/img/add-text-field.png)